 Is Epsom Salt Good for Plants?

-If the soil becomes depleted of magnesium, adding Epsom salt will help; and since it poses little danger of overuse like most commercial fertilizers, you can use it safely on nearly all your garden plants.
+However, plants that need an extra boost of magnesium may benefit from Epsom salt to some degree.
+These can include roses, tomatoes and peppers, and especially plants that are growing in containers.
+If your soil becomes depleted of magnesium, adding Epsom salt will help and, since it poses little danger of overuse like most commercial fertilizers, you can use it safely on nearly all your garden plants.

-When diluted with water, Epsom salt is easily taken up by plants, especially when applied as a foliar spray.
+When diluted with water, Epsom salt is most easily taken up by plants when applied as a foliar spray.
 Most plants can be misted with a solution of 2 tablespoons of Epsom salt per gallon of water once a month.
-For more frequent watering, every other week, cut this back to one tablespoon.
+For more frequent watering, every other week, cut this back to 1 tablespoon (15 mL).